 Raised by: Hungary Supported by: European Communities, Bulgaria Dates raised: March 1998 (G/SPS/R/10, paras.
 20-21), June 1998 (G/SPS/R/11, paras.
-27- 30), September 1998 (G/SPS/R/12 and Corr.1, paras.
+27-30), September 1998 (G/SPS/R/12 and Corr.1, paras.
 31-34), October 2001 (G/SPS/R/25, para.
 33) Relevant document(s): G/SPS/N/SVK/8 and Rev.1, G/SPS/N/SVK/11, G/SPS/GEN/79 Solution: Hungary reported a mutually acceptable solution in October 2001.

-106. In March 1998, Hungary indicated that although the Slovak Republic had made changes to its measure on importation of apples, pears and quinces as notified, the certification and information requirements were extremely burdensome.
-The measure appeared to be more restrictive than required to protect health, was not based on scientific principles and constituted a disguised restriction on trade.
-The Slovak Republic answered that the measure was intended for protection against the introduction of fire blight (Erwinia amylovora), which did not occur in Slovakia.
-The revised measure, which extended import possibilities, was consistent with the SPS Agreement, but the Slovak Republic remained open to bilateral discussions.
+147. In March 1998, Hungary indicated that although the Slovak Republic had made changes to its measure on importation of apples, pears and quinces as notified, the certification and information requirements were extremely burdensome.
+The measure appeared to be more restrictive than required

-107. In June 1998, Hungary acknowledged improvements made by the Slovak Republic, but stressed that the measure was not consistent with recommendations by the European and Mediterranean Plant Protection Organization (EPPO).
+148. In June 1998, Hungary acknowledged improvements made by the Slovak Republic, but stressed that the measure was not consistent with recommendations by the European and Mediterranean Plant Protection Organization (EPPO).
 The licensing system, which applied to each consignment, remained too burdensome.
 The Slovak Republic replied that it imported 35 per cent of its apples, pears and quinces, which showed that there were no serious market access impediments.
 Given the potential economic costs of introduction of the disease, and since available scientific information was not sufficient, a precautionary approach was adopted in line with Article 5.7.
 The Slovak Republic was exchanging information with countries applying similar phytosanitary measures, and was ready to continue discussion with its trading partners.
 In September 1998, Hungary again acknowledged that the Slovak measure had been improved, although a partial ban still applied, for which no scientific justification had been given.
 The Slovak Republic reiterated its earlier arguments that it had put in place a temporary measure according to Article 5.7.
 In October 2001, Hungary reported that a mutually acceptable solution had been found.